Ikabot-Collective/ikabot/README.md

 ### Advanced

-If there is a ikabot process that we identified with `ps aux | grep ikabot`, we can get a description of what it does with `kill -SIGUSR1 <pid>`.
+If there is an ikabot process that we identified with `ps aux | grep ikabot`, we can get a description of what it does with `kill -SIGUSR1 <pid>`.
 The description will arrive via Telegram.

 ### Windows